fedspendingtransparency/openbeta/_concepts/search-functionality.md

     url_hash: "#!sql-search"
     description: "Key Feature:"
     features:
-      - description: This option is a simple interface that gives you the opportunity to build your own search using selections from the drop down menu.
+      - description: This option gives you the ability to search the database using SQL queries.
-    disclaimer_text: this demo is for consideration purposes and is not indicative of a final design
+    disclaimer_text:
     image: /assets/img/sql_search.png
     image_alt_text: The SQL search feature provides a terminal style interface and the ability to search using structured query language (SQL).
     below_image_content: What do you think of the SQL Search option?